christran85-cyber/enterprise-security-operations-lab/README.md

 was not available in the Ubuntu environment.

-Authentication events were instead located through systemd journald.
+Authentication telemetry was instead located through systemd journald.

 Useful commands included: